-Course Title:BUSINESS ETHICSCourse No.B.A.
-109Credit:3 units = 45 lecture hoursClass Hours:ThreeSemester:Fall 2011 Instructor: Allan Samson Contact: Allan Samson Office Hours: By Appointment (415) 391-4949 allan.samson@sbcglobal.net Textbook: Andrew Crane & Dirk Matten.
-Business Ethics, 3rd ed., Oxford University Press: ISBN: 978-0-19-956433-0 Course Description: The course is an introduction to basic ethical theories and value systems.
-Topics include moral issues, codes of ethics, conflict of interest, social and fiduciary responsibilities, the work ethics, and other situations which arise within business environment.
-For undergraduates this course is an introduction to basic ethical theories and value systems.
-Topics include moral issues, codes of ethics, conflicts of interest, social and fiduciary responsibilities, work ethics, and other situations which arise within business management.
-(3 units) Introductory Questions: What's wrong with giving bribes?
+Course Title:ETHICS OF BUSINESS MANAGEMENTInstructor:Allan SamsonCourse No.B.A.
+309Credit3 units = 45 lecture hoursClass HoursThreeClass HoursFall 2011allan.sa Contact: Allan Samson Office Hours: By Appointment (415) 391-4949 allan.samson@sbcglobal.net Textbook: Andrew Crane & Dirk Matten.
+Business Ethics, 3rd ed., Oxford University Press: ISBN: 978-0-19-956433-0 Course Description:

+The course is an advanced review of ethical theories and value systems.
+Topics include moral issues, codes of ethics, conflict of interest, social and fiduciary responsibilities, the work ethics, and other situations which arise within business management.
+For graduate students this course will provide an advanced view of ethical theories and value systems.
+Topics will include moral issues, codes of ethics, conflict of interest, social and fiduciary responsibilities, work ethics, and other situations which arise within business management.
+(3 units) Introductory Questions:

+What's wrong with giving bribes?
 What's wrong with asking for bribes?
 What's wrong with paying money to a lower official if it will speed up bureaucratic regulations?
 What's wrong with large executive bonuses after company losses?
 What's wrong with exchanging promotions for sexual favors?
 What's wrong with giving expensive gifts to get a contract?
-What's wrong with hiring your less qualified relatives for important positions?
+What's wrong with hiring your less gualified relatives for important positions?
 What's wrong with using insider knowledge to buy or sell stock in a company?
 What's wrong with outsourcing jobs if it will increase your company's profits?
 What's wrong with allowing foreign contractors to hire children to produce your product if it will increase company profits?
 Should you report on the management of your own company if you know it is hiding or covering up hazardous chemicals if you risk losing your job?
 What's wrong with selling chemicals to other countries (where it is legal to do so) if it is against the law to sell these same chemicals in your own country?
 What's wrong with using your company's economic power to lower process in order to drive competitors out of business?
 What's wrong with deregulating government rules?
 What's wrong with opposing government oversight?
 What's wrong with setting up secret overseas bank accounts?
 Learning Objectives:

 This course will consider ethical behavior in American and international businesses.
 Topics will include awareness of ethical issues in organizations, stakeholder interests in organizations, the cultural background of business ethics, bribery and corruption, corporate dishonesty, corporate social responsibility, global ethics, codes of conduct, responsibility for foreign investors, transparency in global business, child labor, human rights in international business, regulating foreign contractors, business ethics in America, Europe, China, Japan and Islamic nations, developing a global code of conduct, socially responsible investment, ethics and the environment, and whether multinational corporations can act in a socially responsible manner.
+Course Questions:

-Course Questions: - 1.
-Ethics in relation to social responsibility. - 2.
+- 1. Ethics in relation to social responsibility. - 2.
 Values, ethics, and ethical leadership in relation to different situations. - 3.
 Comparison of American ethical business values with those found in other international cultures. - 4.
 Application of Corporate Social Responsibility and Socially Responsible Investing, - 5.
-Ethical questions concerning Google, Shell, IKEA, WalMart, Exxon, Pepsi, GlaxoSmithKline, Nestle, and Siemens. - 6.
+Ethical questions concerning Google, Shell IKEA, WalMart, Exxon, Pepsi, GlaxoSmithKline, Nestle, and Siemens. - 6.
 How endemic are bribery and corruption?